Robinho (footballer, born 1997)

-Ricardo Alexandre Ribeiro Vieira (born 31 July 1997), known as Robinho, is a Portuguese professional footballer who plays as an attacking midfielder for Liga Portugal 2 club Académico de Viseu.
+Ricardo Alexandre Ribeiro Vieira (born 31 July 1997), known as Robinho, is a Portuguese professional footballer who plays as an attacking midfielder for Primeira Liga club Académico de Viseu.

 Club career

 B-SAD

 Robinho was born in Lisbon.
-He started his senior career in amateur football, first with Sporting Clube Linda-a-Velha then SG Sacavenense.
+He started his senior career in amateur football, first with Sporting Clube Linda-a-Velha then Sacavense.

 In the summer of 2018, Robinho moved to the Primeira Liga after signing with B-SAD.
 In his first season, he played only with the under-23 team.

-Robinho's debut in the Portuguese top division took place on 15 September 2019, when he came on as a late substitute in a 3–1 away win against C.S.
-Marítimo.
-He finished the campaign with 15 appearances and one goal in all competitions, being sent off in the 7–1 league loss at S.C.
-Braga for dissent.
+Robinho's debut in the Portuguese top division took place on 15 September 2019, when he came on as a late substitute in a 3–1 away win against Marítimo.
+He finished the campaign with 15 appearances and one goal in all competitions, being sent off in the 7–1 league loss at Braga for dissent.

 Penafiel

-On 12 January 2021, Robinho was loaned to Liga Portugal 2 club F.C.
-Penafiel until 30 June.
+On 12 January 2021, Robinho was loaned to Liga Portugal 2 club Penafiel until 30 June.
 Shortly before that deadline, he agreed to a permanent two-year contract.

 On 22 October 2023, Robinho scored twice (once from a penalty kick) in a 3–0 home victory over amateurs Santa Maria F.C. in the third round of the Taça de Portugal.

 Later career

-Robinho remained in the second division for the 2025–26 campaign, joining Académico de Viseu F.C. on a two-year deal; shortly before, he had his contract at Israeli club Hapoel Haifa F.C. cancelled due to the country's political situation.
+Robinho remained in the second division for the 2025–26 campaign, joining Académico de Viseu on a two-year deal; shortly before, he had his contract at Israeli club Hapoel Haifa cancelled due to the country's political situation.